navneet066/dcos-docs-site/pages/1.11/cli/install/index.md

 - You must have a separate computer that is not part of the DC/OS cluster on which you can install the CLI.
 - You must have network access from the external system hosting the CLI to the DC/OS cluster.
 - You must be able to open a command-line environment, such as Windows PowerShell or the `cmd.exe` program, on the external system hosting the CLI.
 Windows PowerShell is installed by default on Windows 7 and later.
-- You nust disable any security or antivirus software before you start the installation.
+- You must disable any security or antivirus software before you start the installation.
 - You must not be using the `noexec` to mount the `/tmp` directory unless you have set a `TMPDIR` environment variable to something other than the `/tmp` directory.
 Mounting the `/tmp` directory with the `noexec` option can prevent CLI operations.

 1. Run command line environment as Administrator.